We may earn affiliate commissions for the recommended products. Learn more.

 7

-CyberGhost is a secure VPN with advanced AES-256 and ChaCha20 encryption to ensure your connection remains safe.
-It also has an automatic kill switch that works perfectly whenever the link to the server is lost.
+As we found in our CyberGhost review, the VPN is secure and uses advanced AES-256 and ChaCha20 encryption to ensure your connection remains safe.
+It also features an automatic kill switch that operates flawlessly whenever the connection to the server is lost.
 Moreover, CyberGhost doesn't log traffic data or connection logs.

 In our tests, unblocking streaming platforms with CyberGhost, like Netflix or Disney+, went without any issues, and torrenting speeds were good.
 In addition, CyberGhost may be the only VPN that has specialized servers for gaming.

-You can try CyberGhost's annual plan free for 45 days too, thanks to its money-back guarantee.
+You can also try CyberGhost's annual plan for free for 45 days, thanks to its money-back guarantee.
 Otherwise, CyberGhost is available for $12.99/month.
-If you get a two-year subscription, it will cost you $2.19/month.
+If you get a two-year subscription, it will cost you $1.75/month.

 Free VPNs for Linux comparison